freeCodeCamp/guide/src/pages/css/fonts/index.md

 * `em` - `1em` = the current font size, so `1em` = `16px` (recommended by the W3C)
 * `small`, `medium`, `large` - known as absolute size values
 * `%` - percentages
+* `rem` - similar to em but allows you to scale around a globally set font-size

 ```css
 with-pixels {